Academics & Curriculum

 Day in the Field

 A half-day outside, inspired by the Swiss Forest School model.
-Our Day in the Field curricular experience is grounded in Earth, Physical, and Life sciences available at our fingertips in the outdoors.
+Our Day in the Field curricular experience is grounded in the facets of Earth, Physical, and Life sciences that are available at our fingertips in the outdoors.
 The day weaves together opportunities for independent exploration as well as collaborative activities, including scientific investigations, philosophical discussions, and artistic expression.
 The extended time outside allows children to build their knowledge and appreciation of nature, as well as their comfort, joy, and confidence in the outdoors.

 The 4th and 5th grade experience takes Field to a more nuanced level where STEM, philosophy, arts instruction, and appreciation for the natural world intersect.
 This includes pop-up workshops in photography, and the performing and visual arts.
 These workshops will be offered by artists from the community in tandem with classroom teachers across the year.